owahlen/facerecognition/README.md

 Note that `make clean`can be used to remove all temporary files.

 ## Step 2: Preprocess the image files
-In order to train the tensorflow model the images must be cropped and scaled to show only a standardized part of the face.
+In order to train the tensorflow model the input images must be normalized.
+First the largest face is identified in each LFW image.
+Then image is then cropped and centered by the inner eyes and the bottom lip and scaled to 180x180 pixels.
-This preprocessing step is achieved by executing the command:
+The preprocessing step is achieved by executing the command:
 ```
 $ python preprocess.py
 ```
-Note that the cropped images are stored in the `output` folder.
+The processed images are stored in the `output/intermediate` folder.